 23.1 We may require you to pay a bond in any of the following circumstances:

-awhere we have reasonable grounds to be concerned about your ability to pay our invoices as they become due;
+where we have reasonable grounds to be concerned about your ability to pay our invoices as they become due;

-bwhere you are unable to establish a satisfactory credit record; and
+where you are unable to establish a satisfactory credit record; and

-cwhere you have had your supply disconnected, restricted or limited previously as a result of non-payment or a breach by you.
+where you have had your supply disconnected, restricted or limited previously as a result of non-payment or a breach by you.

 23.2 We will provide you written notice detailing the amount of the bond, when the bond must be paid by and why we require it from you.
 The amount of the bond will be based on your average energy spend and represent at least 30 days usage.
 The bond will be held in a separate account and will not accrue interest.